 Iffy Index of Unreliable Sources

 Post authorBy Barrett Golding Post date2020-05-03

 Political leaning is not a factor.
-The Iffy Index includes only sites that MBFC rates as Low Credibility rating and categorizes as either Conspiracy/Pseudoscience (CP) or Questionable Source/Fake News (FN), listed in the MBFC Cat column of the table below.
+The Iffy Index includes only sites that MBFC rates as Low Credibility and categorizes as either Conspiracy/Pseudoscience or Questionable Source, as listed in the MBFC Cat column of the table below.
 A credibility rating of Low means the site regularly fails fact checks by IFCN-verified fact checkers.
-Other columns are the site’s: MBFC Factual rating (linked to the site’s MBFC page), Similarweb Global Site Ranking, Misinfo.me credibility (low: -1.0 to high: 1.0), Wikipedia article (if one exists), and the news outlet’s name linked to fact-checks of its articles.
+The table also lists the MBFC Factual rating, linked to the site’s MBFC page (ratings details and abbreviations in methodology).

+Iffy Index of Unreliable Sources